How to plan an intimate wedding: Tips and budget advice

 When planning an intimate wedding, privacy should be a top priority.
 If you have a large family or many friends, it can be difficult to keep the event small.
 A backyard wedding or elopement may be a better option in this case.
 Your privacy can also be maintained by choosing an off-peak wedding season, like winter.

 It will also likely be less expensive because fewer people will be vying for services and venues.
 Although, keep in mind that some vendors may be less available during these times.

 The best way to keep your wedding planning under budget is to plan ahead.
 Start by creating a budget and then start making a list of what you need and want for your wedding.
+For example, exploring luxury and award winning Banff photography wedding photos early on can help you decide if they fit within your budget and align with your vision for the wedding.
 This will help you stay organized and on track.

 When you plan ahead , you will also be able to find better deals on items and services.
 Even though things may come up along the way, having a plan will help you stay organized and keep your spending under control.
 Also, be sure to factor in plenty of time for researching and booking vendors.

 When planning your intimate wedding, the first thing you need to do is choose a date.
 Try to pick a date that is far enough in the future so you have plenty of time to plan, but also close enough so you don’t have to wait too long to actually celebrate your nuptials.